CFG0 Natural Sciences BSc Undergraduate 2019

 - Business and Computer Science must do at least two modules from each subject with the remaining modules from these subjects.

 Students taking the BSc in Natural Sciences have continued freedom and are required to take a capstone module.
 They combine modules in subjects already studied to a higher level.
-The main subjects studied will be listed on the degree certificate having studied at least 50% science-subjects in years two and three.
+The main subjects studied will be listed on the degree certificate having studied at least 50% science-subjects in Years 2 and 3.

 To find out more about the modules available to students studying at Durham University please click here.